ARKlab/Artesian.SDK/README.md

 ```

 DerivedTimeSerie can be:
-- MUV: must updated verison of the MarketDataIds
+- Coalesce: gets the latest version of the MarketDataIds in order
-- Coalesce: first version of the MarketDataIds
+- MUV: gets the timeseries must updated version of the derived MarketData in the configuration

 ## Links